-Thanks to the pandemic and the absence of VFX-intensive MCU or DCEU contenders, this season offers the most wide open race in recent memory: George Clooney’s sci-fi “The Midnight Sky,” Christopher Nolan’s time-inversion “Tenet,” Disney’s live-action “Mulan” remake along with the studio’s “The One and Only Ivan” hybrid zoo drama, and upstart monster mashup, “Love and Monsters.”
+Thanks to the pandemic and the absence of VFX-intensive MCU or DCEU contenders, this season offers the most wide open race in recent memory: George Clooney’s sci-fi “The Midnight Sky,” Christopher Nolan’s time-inverted “Tenet,” Disney’s “The One and Only Ivan” hybrid zoo drama along with the live-action “Mulan” remake, and upstart monster mashup, “Love and Monsters.”

-“The Midnight Sky” Framestore team created high-level CG facial replacements, built the Aether ship and interior.
+After winning the VES top prize, “The Midnight Sky” is now the favorite.
+The Framestore team created high-level CG facial replacements, built the Aether ship and interior.
 To emulate zero-G and help to sell a pregnant astronaut floating in space (Felicity Jones was actually pregnant at the time of shooting), digital face replacements were required for the wide, full CG shots required for the walk in space.
 For the Arctic observatory exteriors, Industrial Light & Magic provided a pop-up version of StageCraft, its LED volume stage used on “The Mandalorian.”
 The highlight, though, was the “Dance of Blood” airlock death sequence, requiring a combination of face replacement and intricate fluid dynamics.

 For Niki Caro’s “Mulan,” Weta Digital created the massive environment of the principal Imperial City (based on one of the largest cities of the 6th century, Chang’an).
 They researched historical maps for the layout of the nine districts and the architecture of the buildings and how they they were divided by class.
 They were able to build it all procedurally using Houdini software and upgraded their real-time raytracing ability.
 Also important was the large crowd scenes, which required refinements to the creation of more realistic-looking digital extras.